BobFett3185/AgentsToolsMCPDemo/README.md

 ## Summary

-With no buzzwords, all this really boils down to giving an LLM access to tools it can ask you for.
-The LLM decides which tool or sub-agent it needs to complete its task and tells you.
-You handle that request by calling the correct Python function.
+All this really boils down to giving an LLM access to functions (tools) it can ask you to execute for it.
+The LLM just has to decide if and which function or sub-agent it needs to do its task and tells you.
+You handle the request by calling the correct Python function.
 Then you give the result back to the LLM, which uses it to either answer the user or call another tool.

 This is known as the agent loop.

-Multi-agent orchestration uses the same loop, but breaks the work into parts.
+Multi-agent orchestration just breaks the work into parts.
-One agent coordinates the overall request, while smaller specialist agents do focused work with their own tools.
+One agent coordinates the overall requests, while smaller specialist agents do focused work with their own tools.

 We strongly encourage you to keep building so here are some suggestions for future improvements for this specific project:

 - a real database for courses and student histories rather than hardcoded json
 - Brave Search MCP for Rate My Professors lookup
-- ADK sessions/memory instead of the current list-based simulated memory
+- Simulate memory with either a basic data structure, or a database
-- Implementing multiple agents for more use cases.
+- Adding more agents